Stellos

 Annual NOI uplift = (Utilization uplift + Pricing uplift + Automation savings) − Platform fees − Transaction fees

 Stellos’ pricing model is a revenue-share on optimised inventory plus a flat per-spot platform fee.
-Transaction fees (card processing, payout) typically run 1.8–2.5 % of short-term revenue.
+Transaction fees (card processing, payout) typically run 1.8 to 2.5 % of short-term revenue.

 Step 4: Convert NOI to valuation